 Take yesterday as an example.
 It started with some almond and fennel biscotti baking.
 We like to fill in any time gaps.
 So, as the biscotti was on it’s first bake, we were preparing some pasta dough.
 Once mixed, pasta dough has to rest for at least 30 minutes.
 Coincidentally, the time it takes for the biscotti to bake!

 We finished up a trail of pastas: bucatini Italiano, bucatini with spinach and garlic; casarecce Italiano, sun dried tomato and basil with garlic; spaghetti Italiano and finally spinach and garlic fettuccine.
 With all of that drying on the rack, we had time to whip up something special with the radishes from The Farm at Rockledge Gardens.

 This recipe has been an absolute hit!
 The secret is in the vinegar which is neither too sharp nor too sweet.
 We hope this encourages you to look upon the humble radish in a different way and who can resist the beautiful colour of this sweet pickled radish!

-Ingredients – makes up to 5 x8 ounce jars
+Simple sweet pickled radish – makes up to 5 x8 ounce jars

 - 2 lb radishes, finely grated like coleslaw.
 The type of radish doesn’t matter and in fact, we have created other pickled root vegetables using the same vinegar mix.